-Business unit GHG emissions source 1 GHG emissions level scope Data source & collection process Data collection unit Uncertainty (description) Generation Thermal power station electricity consumption Scope 2 There are 25 thermal power stations in the UK and Ireland.
+BUSINESS UNIT GHG EMISSIONS SOURCE GHG EMISSIONS LEVEL SCOPE DATA SOURCE & COLLECTION PROCESS DATA COLLECTION UNIT UNCERTAINTY (description) Networks - transmission and distribution Fugitive emissions (SF 6) - SHE Transmission, SHEPD & SEPD Scope 1 Transmission and distribution engineers record SF 6 top ups and exception events requiring SF 6 top up in the asset management system, Maximo.
+The ENA model gives typical loss rate figure as a result of normal operation.
+Tonnes Networks Losses (SHEPD & SEPD) Scope 2 Figures for network losses are calculated using standard distribution losses guidance (produced by Elexon) to compute the losses in the distribution system. kWh Based on industry standards for line losses and distribution losses Generation Thermal power station electricity consumption Scope 2 There are 25 thermal power stations in the UK and Ireland.
 The large power stations (with capacity greater than 100 MW) have automatic electricity meters.
 Meter reading data of electricity use are transmitted through Elexon.
 This data is recorded on SSE's finance system TM1 and then downloaded onto an excel spreadsheet.
 Reconciliation of meter reads is completed with monthly invoices. kWh Some thermal power stations are excluded from the data because they are below 100MW (18 sites) and they do not have meters to measure consumption and electricity consumption is assumed to be minimal.
 Data excludes thermal power stations in Ireland.
 All business units combined Non-operational building electricity consumption Scope 2 Non-operational buildings are classed as offices, depots, warehouses and call centres.
 There are around 200 non-operational sites.
 Most non-operational buildings have automatic electricity meter.
 Records of electricity use are transmitted through automatic meter readings to Clarity and IMServ.
 Clarity and IMServ integrates with ESG ecomonitor web based facility where the electricity use is downloaded into an excel spreadsheet.
 Reconciliation of meter reads is completed with monthly invoices. kWh Not all non-operational buildings are on half hourly meters.
 Some are based on submitted actual meter reading, or estimated on billing system.
 Data excludes leased buildings with small number of employees (less than 1% of employees).

-Business unit GHG emissions source 1 GHG emissions level scope Data source & collection process Data collection unit Uncertainty (description) All business units combined Non-operational buildings - gas usage Scope 1 Non-operational buildings are classed as offices, depots, warehouses and call centres.
+BUSINESS UNIT GHG EMISSIONS SOURCE GHG EMISSIONS LEVEL SCOPE DATA SOURCE & COLLECTION PROCESS DATA COLLECTION UNIT UNCERTAINTY (description) All business units combined Non-operational building electricity consumption Scope 2 Non-operational buildings are classed as offices, depots, warehouses and call centres.
+There are around 200 non-operational sites.
+Most non-operational buildings have automatic electricity meter.
+Records of electricity use are transmitted through automatic meter readings to Clarity and IMServ.
+Clarity and IMServ integrates with ESG ecomonitor web based facility where the electricity use is downloaded into an excel spreadsheet.
+Reconciliation of meter reads is completed with monthly invoices. kWh Not all non-operational buildings are on half hourly meters.
+Some are based on submitted actual meter reading, or estimated on billing system.
+Data excludes leased buildings with small number of employees (less than 1% of employees).
+All business units combined Non-operational buildings - gas usage Scope 1 Non-operational buildings are classed as offices, depots, warehouses and call centres.
 There are around 200 non-operational sites.
 Most non-operational buildings have automatic gas meters.
 Records of gas use are transmitted through automatic meter readings to MeterPower.
 MeterPower integrates with ESG ecomonitor web based facility where the gas use is downloaded into an excel spreadsheet.
 Reconciliation of meter reads is completed with monthly invoices. kWh Not all non-operational buildings are on half hourly meters.
 Some are based on submitted actual meter reading, or estimated on billing system.
 Data excludes leased buildings with small number of employees (less than 1% of employees).